Campaigners Bring Apartheid History to Life

 Woods recounted how his father risked his life to uncover the truth behind Steve Biko’s death in police custody, ensuring it was not dismissed as another unexamined apartheid killing.
 As a result of this activism, the Woods family was forced to flee South Africa for England when Dillon was just 12 years old, where Donald Woods continued his campaign against the regime.

-Lord Hain went on to outline his later political career, which included serving as a senior minister in the governments of Tony Blair and Gordon Brown, and playing a significant role in the Northern Ireland Peace Process.
+Lord Hain was a serving senior minister in the governments of Tony Blair and Gordon Brown and he played a significant role in the Northern Ireland Peace Process.
 He is also a published author and currently sits on the Board of Trustees for the Anti-Apartheid Legacy: Centre of Memory and Learning.

 The talk concluded with a lively question-and-answer session, giving students the opportunity to engage directly with both speakers.
 The visit offered a vivid and personal perspective on apartheid, activism, and the enduring importance of challenging injustice.